Robustness of competing climatic states: Characterization of the five aquaplanet climatic attractors

-In all climates, the atmospheric and the oceanic enthalpy transports (Fig.~\ref{fig:enthalpy_transp}) are poleward and anti-symmetric with respect to the equator as a result of the aquaplanet configuration, which is symmetric between the two hemispheres.
-The total transport balances the net TOA radiation influx in the equatorial region and the net TOA outflux in the polar regions \citep{Trenberth2009,2011RvGeo..49.1001L}.
-Going from HS to CS, peaks of meridional heat transport increase in magnitude (Fig.~\ref{fig:enthalpy_transp}), mean surface air temperature decreases and meridional temperature gradient increases.
+In all climates, the atmospheric and the oceanic enthalpy\footnote{Following \citet{LucariniRagone2011,lembo_2019}, the enthalpy transport is given by $\vec J_h = \rho h \vec v$, where the standard definition of enthalpy $h= e+p/\rho$ is adopted, $\rho$ being the density, $e$ the total energy density of the fluid component, $p$ the pressure, and $\vec v$ the velocity vector.} transports (Fig.~\ref{fig:enthalpy_transp}) are poleward and anti-symmetric with respect to the equator as a result of the aquaplanet configuration, which is symmetric between the two hemispheres.
+The total transport balances the net TOA radiation influx in the equatorial region and the net TOA outflux in the polar regions \citep{Trenberth2009,LucariniRagone2011}.
+Going from HS to CS, peaks of meridional enthalpy transport increase in magnitude (Fig.~\ref{fig:enthalpy_transp}), mean surface air temperature decreases and meridional temperature gradient increases.
 The enthalpy transport is strongest in CS attractor with a peak of \SI{6.5}{~\peta\watt} in the atmosphere and \SI{3.3}{~\peta\watt} in the ocean.
-This is not surprising because the atmospheric transport is related to the strength of the atmospheric mean meridional circulation, in turn influenced by the meridional temperature gradient, and the oceanic heat transport is proportional to the strength of the circulation multiplied by the temperature gradient at the concerned latitudes~\citep{boccaletti2005}.
-Since CS has the steepest temperature gradient between pole and equator of the order of $\Delta T_\textrm{PE} = 34.3~^\circ$C, it turns out that it also has the largest meridional transport.
-Note that, despite the vast differences between these three attractors, the meridional atmospheric enthalpy transport peaks at the same latitude ($\approx 40^\circ$~N/S) in agreement with the classical prediction by \cite{Stone1978}.
-The oceanic transport is in all cases less intense than atmospheric one and peaks at a lower latitude, as in the present-day Earth climate; see \cite{Knietzsch2015} for a discussion on the so-called `Bjerknes compensation mechanism' \citep{Bjerknes1969} between atmospheric and oceanic transports, and \citet{RoseFerreira2013} on the ranges of applicability of such mechanism under different forcing and in cases of equable climates.
+This is not surprising because the largest part of the atmospheric enthalpy transport in the extratropics is carried out by mid-latitude eddies~\citep[p.~155]{MarshallPlumb2008}, in turn influenced by the meridional temperature gradient, while the oceanic heat transport is proportional to the strength of the circulation multiplied by the temperature gradient at the concerned latitudes~\citep{boccaletti2005}.
+Since CS has the steepest temperature gradient between pole and equator of the order of $\Delta T_\textrm{PE} = 34.3~^\circ$C, it turns out that it also has the largest meridional enthalpy transport.
+Note that, despite the differences between HS, WS and CS, their meridional atmospheric enthalpy transport peaks at the same latitude ($\approx 40^\circ$~N/S) in agreement with the classical prediction by \cite{Stone1978}.
+The oceanic enthalpy transport is in all cases less intense than the atmospheric one and peaks at a lower latitude, as in the present-day Earth climate.